 But pay attention to which of these you prepay because you use them to get the most value from the next two cards we recommend.

-The Chase Freedom Unlimited offers a $200 bonus after spending $500 in eligible net purchases within the first 90 days of account opening.
+The Chase Freedom Flex by Mastercard offers a $200 bonus after spending $500 in eligible net purchases within the first 90 days of account opening.
 But wait, it gets better!
 Grocery store purchases (not including Walmart and Target) earn 5% cash back on up to $12,000 spent in the first year–all with no annual fee!

-Steps To Earn $800 With The Chase Freedom Unlimited
+Steps To Earn $800 With The Chase Freedom Flex

 Between the $200 welcome bonus and maxing out the 5% grocery store bonus category during the first year, you'll earn at least $800.
-Plus, this card earns an unlimited 1.5% cash back on all other purchases.
+Plus, this card earns a 5% cash back on up to $1,500 on combined purchases in bonus categories each quarter you activate, 3% on travel purchased through Chase Ultimate Rewards, 3% on dining in restaurants, including takeout and eligible delivery services, 3% at drugstores, and 1% cash back on all other purchases.

 Grocery Stores Sell More than Food